 Tenebrio molitor L. (Coleoptera: Tenebrionidae), also known as yellow mealworm, is a cosmopolitan secondary pest and scavenger with a high reproductive capacity [1].
 The larvae and adult of T. molitor feed voraciously on several classes of stored grains, milled cereals, animal feeds, meat scraps, dead insects, flour, tobacco and other crops [2].
 The infestation of stored grains by T. molitor contaminates grains with fragments of the body, faecal matter, and indirectly by the development of saprophytic microorganisms, causing loss of food quality [3].
 A loss of about 15% in grain and flour products throughout the world has been attributed to T. molitor [3], [4].
 Moreover, T. molitor has been documented as a laboratory test organism for studying microbial infections [5], [6].
 Several groups of insecticides, including synthetic pesticides, fungal substances and plant-derived substances are used against insect pests in food storage [7].
 With the ban of most synthetic pesticides (Plata-Rhueda et al., 2017; Spochacz et al., 2018) [4], [7] in the management of agricultural produce pests, attention has shifted to the use of eco-friendly approaches.
 Use of botanical pesticides is one such eco-friendly approach with potency often based on feeding or contact toxicity.
 Many plants have been documented with insecticidal properties against beetles infesting grains.
 Szolyga et al. (2014) [8] tested the essential oils from Tanacetun vulgare and Thuja occidentalis on the lesser mealworm, Alphutobius diaperinus (Tenebrionidae).
 These oils inhibited insect growth and increased their mortality.
 The insecticidal activity of essential oils from Artemisia dracunculus L. and Origanum vulgare L. spp. hirtum have been shown to improve sanitary conditions and control the lesser mealworm inhabiting poultry houses [9].
 Longe and Oso (2017) [10] tested the ash from bulbs of garlic (Allium sativum L) and onion (Allium cepa L) for fumigant action against adult emergence of Callosobruchus maculatus.
 The ash from garlic bulb was more effective in the control of C. maculatus compared with the ash from the onion bulb.
-It is noteworthy that few studies presented on the management of T. molitor have been centred on plants’ essential oils with toxicological properties.
+It is noteworthy that few studies presented on the management of T. molitor have been centred on plants’ extracts with toxicological properties.
 The working hypothesis of this study was that extracts from A. amatymbica have insecticidal activity against T. molitor.
 Hence, A. amatymbica could be a promising alternative for the control of insect pests affecting essential grains.

 MATERIALS AND METHODS